triangledirt/books/RAPE!.md

 "Whatcha havin'?"

 "I'll have the gunslinger's special."
 I laugh.
-"That's a special..for gunslingers---"
+"That's a special..for gunslingers—"

 "There's no guns allowed in the bar."

-"I know that, I was just saying---"
+"I know that, I was just saying—"

 "What are you having?
 I don't have all night."